kisom/kyleisom.net-archive/source/about/index.markdown

 [BSD public shell server](http://www.devio.us) I help run) and #clojure.
 I go by vimja, emacsdaddy, or kyle_dev.

-I also can be contacted via XMPP at kyle [at] dukgo.com.
+I can also be reached on XMPP, Skype, and iMessage; you can get those from one of the other contact methods.